cybersmithio/tag2targetgroup/README.md

 # tag2targetgroup
 Takes all the assets with certain tags in Tenable.io and creates a target group based on those assets.
 This allows scanning, reporting, and RBAC rules by tags.

+# Prerequisites

+This should run on either Python 2 or 3.
+It requires some additional libraries, so run this pip command to install them:

+    pip install tenable_io ipaddr netaddr

 # Getting Help
     ./tag2targetgroup.py -h